prioberoi/deep-learning-img-recognition/README.md

 ```

-It makes sense to me to think of pooling as a way to ascertain whether a feature was found anywhere in each region.
+It makes sense to me to think of pooling as a way to ascertain whether a feature was found anywhere in each local region.
 It also reduces the number of parameters down, since each 2x2 neuron in a feature map is reduced to 1 unit (the maximum activation).

 Other pooling methods in caffe are AVE or STOCHASTIC, it may be worth trying each one to see which performs best by looking at the validation results.

 #### Fully Connected Layer

-This layer produces output as a single with the classification values, which are 0,1,2,3,4,5,6,7,8,9 for the MNIST data.
-It's fully connected because each neuron in the previous layer is connected to each output neuron
+This layer produces output with the classification values, which are 0,1,2,3,4,5,6,7,8,9 for the MNIST data.
+It's fully connected because each neuron in the previous layer is connected to each output neuron.
-.
 Caffe calls these Inner Product layers.

 ```
 layer {